Ready to skill up, make impact and earn more?

 About Us

-Menstrualdemy is an online school that teaches African youths and adults to create products and services that support menstruation for the wellbeing of women and girls, and to improve the income of our students.
+It is an 8-Day Online School that teaches African Youths and Adults about Dignified Menstruation and to create or build products and services that support menstruation for the wellbeing of women and girls and to improve the income of our students.

 What you will learn